 ‘No ceasefire will work’: Medics on Ukraine’s frontline scorn Trump’s peace talks

+‘No ceasefire will work’: US medics on Ukraine’s front line scorn Trump’s peace talks

 They knew a Russian ambush team was close and they had to get out of Niu York, near Donetsk, fast.